Table of Contents

 Custody Procedures and Legal Process

-The legal process for child custody in India begins with filing a petition in family court by either parent.
+The child custody lawyer in India begins with filing a petition in family court by either parent.
 Courts encourage mediation between the parents to reach an amicable arrangement for the custody and support of the child.
 If mediation fails, the court will intervene and decide based on the child’s best interest, considering factors like the financial stability, emotional bond with the child, and ability to provide a proper upbringing.

 Role of Family Courts in Child Custody Cases